Lyle, Lyle, Crocodile (film): Box office

-Lyle, Lyle, Crocodile grossed $46.9 million in the United States and Canada, and $60.8 million in other territories, for a worldwide total of $107.7 million against a production budget of $50 million.
+Lyle, Lyle, Crocodile grossed $46.9 million in the United States and Canada, and $64.1 million in other territories, for a worldwide total of $111 million against a production budget of $50 million.

 In the United States and Canada, Lyle, Lyle, Crocodile was released alongside Amsterdam, and was projected to gross $11–12 million from 4,350 theaters in its opening weekend.
 The film made $3.5 million on its first day, including $575,000 from Thursday night previews.
 It went on to debut to $11.5 million, finishing second behind holdover Smile.
 The film made $7.4 million in its second weekend, dropping 35% and finishing in third.
-Lyle, Lyle, Crocodile then made $4.3 million in its third weekend, declining 42% and finished in fifth place.
+Lyle, Lyle, Crocodile then made $4.3 million in its third weekend, declining 42% and finishing in fifth place.